wolfgangmuender/InspectorTodo/README.md

 ### About

 InspectorTodo is a Python tool to track the status of todos in a software project, assuming that the project uses an issue tracker, e.g. JIRA.
-In its simplest form it searches for all occurences of the string TODO and checks whether it is followed by an issue reference that is conform to a given regular expression.
+In its simplest form it searches for all occurrences of the string TODO and checks whether it is followed by an issue reference that is conform to a given regular expression.

 Download or clone this project and go to the resulting directory (Python >= 3.6 is required):